psycalc/temporistics_matching_algorithm/README.md

 `models.py` holds `User` and `UserType` models.
 User types are validated before insertion, ensuring no invalid type values are saved.
 This enforces theoretical constraints at the database level.

 ### Routes and Forms
-`routes.py` ties logic to the web interface:
+Dedicated blueprint modules tie the logic to the web interface:
-- `/calculate`: users submit two types and a typology to get a result.
-- `/register`: users choose their types from dynamically loaded lists of available typologies.
+ - `auth.py` handles authentication routes like `/login` and `/register`.
+ - `profile.py` manages the main pages, user profiles and language selection.
+ - `matching.py` provides calculation and chat endpoints such as `/calculate`.

 `forms.py` manages forms for registration, login, and profile editing.
 The form fields and validations are driven by the theoretical concepts implemented in the classes.